kalistamp/OSINT/IMAGE _ VIDEO_AUDIO.md

 * Loom - nifty little tool that lets you record your screen and yourself at the same time, so you can explain things just the way you want to: [Loom](https://www.loom.com/screen-recorder)
 * Have trouble taking notes in meetings?
 Otter records your meetings and automatically transcribes them to text: [Otter](https://otter.ai/)
+* Retro TV - Watch virtual movies, sports, music videos, and more from the 60’s, 70’s, 80’s, 90’s and 2000’s: https://myretrotvs.com/

 * * *